 The UC Berkeley Upward Bound Math & Science Budget for 2020-2021 is $429,632 to serve 81 participants.
 The cost per UCB UBMS participant is $5,027.

 Educational Talent Search

 Leadership and English Enrichment Program (LEEPS)

 Our Leadership and English Enrichment Program (LEEPS) has been created to support middle school students and improve the language development of English Language Learners before they start high school.
-A two week program during the summer assembled to increase student confidence with public speaking and build students dependence with difficult academic tasks.
-It is an opportunity for students to expand college knowledge of all participants by introducing college entrance requirements, emphasizing the importance of leadership and encouraging involvement in extracurricular activities.
+A two-week program during the summer assembled to increase student confidence with public speaking and build students' dependence on difficult academic tasks.
+It is an opportunity for students to expand the college knowledge of all participants by introducing college entrance requirements, emphasizing the importance of leadership, and encouraging involvement in extracurricular activities.

 Upward Bound and Upward Bound Math and Science

 Upward Bound and Upward Bound Math & Science students are given the opportunity to participate in the six-week Summer Residential/Virtual Program.
 Staff will prepare an academic summer experience, allowing students to attend academic enrichment courses, network with peers, develop college success plans, and engage in social and cultural awareness activities.